-The core exam aims to assess the student's knowledge of 30 foundational texts selected in consultation with his/her Candidacy Exam Committee and taken from the list of Core Ph.D.
+The core exam aims to assess the student's knowledge of 30 foundational texts selected in consultation with the student's Candidacy Exam Committee from the list of Core Ph.D.
 Candidacy Exam Readings current at the time the student enters the program.
+Students may move forward in exam lists if a new list is released before they take their exams, but they may not move backward into an older list.
 As the student reads each of these texts throughout the first years in the program, the following guiding questions should be considered in order to fully understand the material in each:

-- What is the subject of the reading? - What is the thesis? - List at least three main points used to support the thesis. - What evidence is offered in support of the major argument? - What is the subtext (the author's purpose)? - Who is the audience? - Is the work credible? - What applications can the work have (how might it be used)? - What are the implications and significance of these applications?
+- What is the subject of the reading? - What is the thesis? - List at least three main points used to support the thesis. - What evidence is offered in support of the major argument? - What is the subtext (the author's purpose)? - Who is the audience? - Is the work credible? - What applications can the work have (how might it be used)? - What are the implications and significance of these applications? - What connections can you make to other texts on the list?